Largo Public Library

-The Largo Public Library is one of the most widely used public libraries in Pinellas County, Florida, United States.
-It is centrally located in Largo and serves a community of over 75,000 residents.
+The Largo Public Library is a public library located in Largo, Florida, United States.
+Located next to Largo Central Park, it serves a community of over 75,000 residents.

+The first incarnation of the Largo Public Library opened in 1916, as part of the Largo Town Hall building.
+An updated and expanded town hall and library facility was completed in 1968.
+In 1977, a new $1 million facility opened on five acres of land that previously housed a branch office of the Florida Department of Health and Rehabilitative Services.
+This facility received an expansion in 1989.
+The current facility, which was funded by a sales tax initiative and utilizes over twice the space as the previous facility, opened to the public on July 31, 2005.

 History

-Beginnings of Largo, Florida

-The city of Largo began as a grouping of loosely gathered communities of farmland around a large lake in the 1880s in the middle of what is today's Pinellas County.
-Due to railroad expansion and a growing community of residents, Largo became an incorporated town in 1905.

 Origins of the library

 In 1914, the Woman's Club of Largo began to create a small library for the community of 350 residents.
 This original Library Committee consisted of Mrs. D.F.
 Judkins, Mrs. W.F.
 Belcher, Mrs. J.T.
 Jackson, Mrs. W.M.
 Ulmer, and Mrs. Ann McMullen.
 Efforts to begin the library started at the large Camphor Tree located at the center of downtown where residents left donations.
 Serving as a "Christmas Giving Tree", residents left books, magazines, wood and other furnishings to help establish the first library of Largo.
 These donations were placed in the first library facility located in a downstairs room of the original, wood frame Town Hall building with a total of 560 books which officially opened to the community on April 7, 1916.
 Marie Allen, was paid $2 weekly to serve as Largo's first librarian.
 Jennie Danforth Judkins, a strong Largo Library advocate, served as the library's second librarian.
 Such was her dedication to the library that a local legend developed that Mrs. Judkins read every book that was added to the library's collection before it was placed on the shelf.

 Due to the bustling population growth of the 1950s, Largo determined the need for a new library facility and town hall and began the project in 1960.
 December 15, 1961 the groundbreaking took place for the $36,000 new library and Ms. Helene Tilly served as the head librarian upon opening of the facility.
 By 1968, the current facility on West Bay Drive expanded and contained around 14,000 books.
 However, the city thereafter determined the need for a new, larger facility and in 1974 local businessman John Jenkins donated five acres of land for the new library.
 On May 15, 1977, the new $1 million library opened under the direction of Barbara Murphey with 30,000 books present.
 In 1989 the facility expanded in size and totaled 250,000 volumes, serving an average of 1,500 visitors daily.